joakimkemeny/presentation.modernweb/README.md

 # Presentation.ModernWeb

-This is the presentation files and demos for the tutorial **Ways to Build a Modern Web Application**
+This is the presentation files and demos for the tutorial **Ways to Build a Modern Web Application**.
+It was originally presented at Jfokus 2013.

 ## Abstract